Manhattan

 Hours: Sun-Fri 10:30 AM - 5:30 PM, Sat 10:30 AM - 7:00 PM (Free Fri for NY residents 5:30 PM - 8:30 PM)

 The Morgan Library & Museum - A world-class research library and museum featuring J.P.
 Morgan's private study, offering free admission every Friday evening.
+NYPL Culture Pass also has free or cheap offers.

 Address: 225 Madison Ave, New York, NY 10016